 Activity2.1 Astrolabe

+Introduction

 Muslims of Islam prays for five times at the Mosques every day.
 The prayer times differ every day to follow the movements of the sun.
 How is the time measured by tracking the sun?
 People invented the astrolabe.
 The astrolabe not only is able to find out the time of star rise but also tells the geographical position, height, date, and makes calendar.

 Although Ibn Battuta was not an expert in Astronomy, he might have met many astronomers because there was one astronomer observing the astrolabe in every Mosque.
 As the astrolabe was often an elegant artware, Ibn Battuta might be the few who could see this expensive instrument.
 But the simplify edition of astrolabe is still useful for navigation.

+Level

+11-12 years old

+Objectives

+Pupils should be able to:

-- 1.Understand the structure and function(s) of an astrolabe - 2.Learn different ways to measure time
+- 1. Understand the structure and function(s) of an astrolabe

+- 2.Learn different ways to measure time

+Focus question(s)

 Engineering problems: Explore an astrolabe.

+Some engineering questions for pupils to think about, as following:

-- 1. What is an astrolabe? - 2.
-How does an astrolabe work?
+- 1.What is an astrolabe?

+- 2. How does an astrolabe work?